microsoft/rushjs.io-website/pages/maintainer/add_to_repo.md

 ~/my-repo/tools$ cd my-toolchain
 ```

-Since Rush will be invoking the package manager, we should delete the old shrinkwrap file.
-Since this project originally used NPM, we'll delete that file:
+Next we need to delete project-specific files that are centrally coordinated in a monorepo:

+- Delete the local shrinkwrap file, since it's superseded by Rush's common shrinkwrap file.
+- Consider deleting the project's **.npmrc** file, since Rush operations always use **common/config/rush/.npmrc**
+- Consider deleting the project's Git config files unless they contain rules that are really specific to that project

 ```
-~/my-repo/tools/my-toolchain$ rm package-lock.json
+~/my-repo/tools/my-toolchain$ rm -f shrinkwrap.yaml npm-shrinkwrap.json package-lock.json yarn.lock
+~/my-repo/tools/my-toolchain$ rm -f .npmrc          # (if it makes sense) ~/my-repo/tools/my-toolchain$ rm -f .gitattributes  # (if it makes sense) ~/my-repo/tools/my-toolchain$ rm -f .gitignore      # (if it makes sense)
 ```

-> **About the "shrinkwrap file"**
+> **More about the "shrinkwrap file"**
 >
 > Depending on your package manager, the shrinkwrap file may be called **shrinkwrap.yaml**,
 > **npm-shrinkwrap.json**, **package-lock.json**, or **yarn.lock**.
 (Some package managers use the
 > term "lock file", although it has nothing to do with file locking.
 In this documentation we will
-> use the term "shrinkwrap file" generically since we support multiple package managers.)
+> generically refer to it as a "shrinkwrap file" since we don't know which package manager you will choose.)
 >
 > Normally the package manager creates a shrinkwrap file in each project folder, but in a Rush repo
 > there is a single "common" shrinkwrap file that describes the entire repo.
 It will be stored in